 In this chapter, we will examine the physiology of labor and the appropriate pharmacologic and nonpharmacologic therapies in the management of labor and induction of labor.
 In addition, the pathophysiology of preterm labor will be reviewed, including discussion of preventative therapies and the commonly used tocolytics for the treatment of preterm labor.
 Finally, the common causes and treatments for postpartum hemorrhage will be summarized.

 T.K., a healthy 28-year-old primigravid, is currently 40 weeks of gestation based on excellent dating criteria.
 She is now at her due date and questions her obstetrician about the possibility of induction of labor.

 History of Present Illness: Her prenatal course has been unremarkable.
 She reports good fetal movement and denies regular contractions, vaginal bleeding, or leakage of amniotic fluid.

 Lab Results: Within normal limits.

 Physical Examination: On examination, the fetus is vertex (head down in the pelvis) by Leopold’s maneuver.
 Her cervix is dilated 2 cm, 50% effaced, and the presenting part is at –2 station.
-The cervix is ...
+The ...